If there is one idea I’ve thought about most in the past 10+ years, it is likely game theory.

 It’s just that many now live in a world with abundant resources.

-I’m not naive to the fact that plenty still need to participate in zero-sum games for survival today.
+I’m not naive to the fact that plenty still need to participate in less than positive-sum games for survival today.

 Rather, I know that countless people live lives so dire they don’t have the luxury of considering game theory.

 They simply tread the water of zero or negative-sum competition to live to fight another day.

 But countless others have the opportunity to get out of the rat race of mimetic desire with their peers and instead pursue their true desires.

 In short, the belief that many live in an abundant world filled with positive-sum opportunities starts with recognizing that our biology and our environment have biased us against this belief.

 And this belief becomes stronger when considering examples of positive-sum contexts in the world today and throughout history.

 Examples of Positive Sum Thinking, Growth, and Businesses

 One of my favorite examples of positive-sum change for the world is the advent of the automobile.